 This week is all about techniques in the development of surface texture.
 Texture and history can bring interesting depth to abstract work and we will explore different ways in which we can achieve this in painting.

-The session will mainly be about practicing and experimenting with the materials and tools to create interesting effects on the surface of work.
-After a demonstration of the techniques you will first practice them yourselves and then go on to see how you might like to use these approaches in your paintings on boards.
+The session will mainly be about practising and experimenting with the materials and tools to create interesting effects on the surface of work.
+After a demonstration of the techniques, you will first practice them yourselves and then go on to see how you might like to use these approaches in your paintings on boards.